Frequently Asked Questions

 There are many methods that claim to test for allergy.
 These include cytotoxic food testing, kinesiology, Vega testing, electrodermal testing, pulse testing, reflexology and hair analysis.
 These tests have not been proven to work and may lead to unnecessary, costly and (in the case of some changes in diet) dangerous avoidance strategies.

 No Medicare rebate is available in Australia for these tests and the use of these methods is not recommended.

 Should I avoid pets?

 There is no reason to remove pets from your home unless a person is already allergic to them.
-Some research studies have shown that having pets may help lower the chance of children developing allergies.
+Some research studies have shown that having dogs may help lower the chance of children developing allergies.

 Will dust mite avoidance measures reduce the risk of allergy and asthma developing?

 No, measures to reduce house dust mite are difficult and don’t help to prevent allergies or the onset of allergic rhinitis (hay fever) or asthma.
 However, if you have confirmed house dust mite allergy then minimisation measures may help reduce symptoms.

 Allergen immunotherapy or desensitisation is a treatment for someone who already has an allergy.

 Allergen immunotherapy does not help to prevent food allergy.